 Photography by Phil Dembinski.

-Buttercream is a fine dining and tattoo event hosted by Butterfat Studios in collaboration with Chef Sam McDermott of Buttermilk.
+Buttercream is a fine dining and tattoo event hosted by Butterfat Studios in collaboration with Buttermilk.
 Its inaugural event took place on Valentine’s Day 2015, featuring exquisite small plates and a hand-sized tattoo.
 A second, blackwork-themed night took place in May, and later this month, they'll host a Hawaiian-themed Luau with Lost Lake Tiki.